jaxels10/jaxels10/README.md

 ### Current Job
-I am a full time worker for IT Minds, Denmark as a software developer.
+I am a full time worker for IT Minds, Denmark as a senior software developer.
   - Date employed:          Jan 2020 – Present
   - Location:               Aarhus, Middle Jutland, Denmark

-My responsibilities as Software Developer are
+My responsibilities as a Senior Software Developer are
-  - Development and test of inhouse projects
+- Development, Architecture, and test of in-house projects
 - Consultancy at customers
-  - Customer dialogue, and help ensure the best possible solution for our customers
+- Project estimation, customer dialogue, and help ensure the best possible solution for our customers
+- Responsible for the quality and delivery of own projects
+- Mentoring, knowledge building and sharing internally

 I have worked with the following technologies
 * Docker
 * Kubernetes
 * Azure
+* Argo CD/WF/Events
 * GO
 * Python
+* Helm
+* Rook/Ceph
+* Harbor
+* Loki
+* Prometheus
+* Grafana
+* Ingress
-  * Helm/Rook/Ceph
+* Kafka
 * Scalable Distributed storage/systems/technologies
 * Real time data and architecture for real time data platforms
 * Linux/Virtual Machines
 * Test automation(Appium, openCV, Selenium)
 * PHP
 * JS
 * Java
 * Github

 What is IT Minds?
 IT Minds is an IT consultancy consisting of young IT talents.
 We consist of both talented